BowersIan/Quick-Pass/README.md

 Will it keep your family away from your passwords?
 Yes.

 Will it keep the NSA out of your accounts?
 Absolutely not.

+Furthermore, I do not make nor imply any guarantee, warranty, or any such idea that this program works, works as intended, is secure, or any other such notion.

+### Recommendations
+Alias the script with the absolute path of your database file so that you don't have to worry about specifying each run.

+Backup the database file for when you accidentally delete it or your hard drive fails.